ultraq/thymeleaf-layout-dialect/README.md

 ========================

-A new dialect for Thymeleaf that allows you to use layout/decorator pages to style your content.
+A new dialect for Thymeleaf that allows you to use layout/decorator pages to style your content, as well as pass entire fragment elements to included pages to increase code reuse.
 If you've ever used SiteMesh 2 or JSF with Facelets, then the concepts of this library will be very familiar to you.

 Requirements